untergeekDE/stowawayPicoUSB/README.md

 **V1.0**

-A company named Targus made ingenious foldable keyboards back in the days - this is a small project to send keystrokes from the Stowaway Handspring version to USB via a Raspi Pico.
+A company named Think Outside made ingenious foldable keyboards back in the days - this is a small project to send keystrokes from the Stowaway Handspring version to USB via a Raspi Pico.

 ![GIF of keyboard unfolding](./stowawayPicoUSB.gif "Stowaway keyboard unfolding")